Discover Nikkei Logo

 Nov.
 18, 2021 • Brandon Shimoda , Emily Mitamura , traci kato-kiriyama

 Nothing like biting into the palpable words of poets to dig into the transformation that signifies this season.
 I had a great time reading the work of the writers we feature here this month on Nikkei Uncovered—Colorado-based Brandon Shimoda and Minneapolis-based Emily Mitamura.
-Lush and sinuous, resilient and expansive—from Emily’s Grub Mother—“…a bit of / your heart / is the most delicious sweet / I’ve ever held / to my / swarming mouth…”—and from Brandon’s The Desert—“…The world / above, the world we …
+Lush and sinuous, resilient and expansive—from Emily’s Grub Mother—“…a bit of / your heart / is the most delicious sweet / I’ve ever held / to my / swarming mouth…”—and from Brandon’s The Desert—“…The world / above, …

 5 Artists Who Explore Japanese-American Incarceration and Internment